quicktext/qql/book/tutorials.md

 ```
 **We don't design the 'insert' statement because the inserting mechanism of the QQL and SQL are totally different!**

-For the SQL, it's following the [ACID](https://en.wikipedia.org/wiki/ACID) theroy; howerver, the QQL is following the [CAP](https://en.wikipedia.org/wiki/CAP_theorem) theroy.
+For the SQL, it's following the [ACID](https://en.wikipedia.org/wiki/ACID) theory; however, the QQL is following the [CAP](https://en.wikipedia.org/wiki/CAP_theorem) theory.

 1. URL CORPUS
-Send a request to the corpus servers with aruguments 'keywords'.
+Send a request to the corpus servers with arguments 'keywords'.

 For example, send a request URL like ```'http://cssci.doi.ai/json/?q=(content:doc2vec)'```.

-Then reture the total size of the records from the remote server.
+Then return the total size of the records from the remote server.

 According to our experiences, we design the minimum batch task number is ***one hundred***.